atzberg/mango-selm/README.md

 __For example models, notebooks,__ and scripts, see the [examples folder](https://github.com/atzberg/mango-selm/tree/master/examples).

 **Other ways to install the package**
 For running prototype models and simulations on a desktop, such as Windows and MacOS, we recommend using Docker container.
-For example, install [Docker Desktop](https://docs.docker.com/desktop/), or docker for linux, and then load a standard ubuntu container using in the terminal ```docker run -it ubuntu:20.04 /bin/bash```  You can then use ```apt update; apt install python3-pip```, and can then pip install and run the simulation package as above.
+For example, install [Docker Desktop](https://docs.docker.com/desktop/), or docker for linux, and then load a standard ubuntu container by using in the terminal ```docker run -it ubuntu:20.04 /bin/bash```  You can then use ```apt update; apt install python3-pip```, and can then pip install and run the simulation package as above.
 Note use command ```python3``` in place of ```python``` when calling scripts.

 For more information on other ways to install or compile the package, please see the documentation page http://doc.mango-selm.org/